Msjudy/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script displaying the third line of a file
+Saving current state of directory